-- 8. The departmental ADP formulation team should develop a work-plan to reflect the requirements of the new planning framework.
-Whereas, all the other activities and responsibilities are well-elaborated in this document, the team should take suitable care in selecting its key stakeholders for consultation.
+- 8. The departmental ADP formulation team should develop the work-plan that should be implemented by team but also elaborate roles and responsibilities in this document.
+The team should take suitable care in selecting its key stakeholders for consultation.
 The stakeholders may be classified and identified through the following strata: - a.
 Citizen / individual: These may be identified through CSOs / NGOs or direct community group representatives.
 These stakeholders are extremely important where the department's primary responsibility is delivery of services. - b.
 Industry / business: On the basis of needs of the department private sector stakeholders may be identified, the departments can use formal forums such as chambers and associations or through direct contacts with representatives of businesses as required. - c.
 Departments platform / network / association: These include stakeholders from department's other programmes and initiatives, associated bodies, directorates, field offices etc. - d.
 Research: These include established consulting firms, think-tanks, law firms, individual consultants, universities and academia led research houses.
-These may be involved as required. - e.
-Development Partners: The departments may also consider including development partners such as UN Agencies, Asian Development Bank, World Bank, international donor agencies etc.
+These may be involved as required.